awsdocs/amazon-lumberyard-user-guide/doc_source/dynamic-vegetation-intro.md

 + Reconfigure any aspect of vegetation during any development phase without starting from scratch\.
 All edits are nondestructive and populate rapidly throughout the level\.
 + Create complex ecological biomes all in one nested slice containing many layers of broad coverage for blending across areas or an entire world\.
 + Configure vegetation to grow only on certain surfaces\.
 Use components to specify where vegetation can grow such as on a range of ground slope angles or at specified altitudes\.
-+ Configure vegetation to grow only on certain surfaces\.
-Use components to specify where vegetation can grow, such as on a range of ground slope angles or at specified altitudes\.

 The dynamic vegetation system interacts in several ways with the [static vegetation system](vegetation-intro.md)\.
 For example, you can do the following:
 + Use the same assets in both dynamic and static vegetation systems